-The Noise Insulation (Scotland) Regulations 1975 make provision for roads authorities to carry out or make payable a grant to insulate an eligible building where noise levels are predicted to seriously affect the enjoyment of a building for a substantial period of time.
-Information regarding eligibility under NISR is provided in paragraph 15.2.29 of Chapter 15 (Noise and Vibration).
+33.6.5 The Noise Insulation (Scotland) Regulations 1975 (NSR) make provision for roads authorities to carry out or make payable a grant to insulate an eligible building where noise levels are predicted to seriously affect the enjoyment of a building for a substantial period of time.
+The information regarding eligibility under NISR is provided in paragraph 15.2.29 of Chapter 15 (Traffic Noise and Vibration).

-Noise Nuisance
+Noise Nuisance.

-- 18.6.6 Research indicates that although at least half the people living within 50m of a site were seriously bothered by construction works, at distances greater than 100m this drops to less than 20% (Baughan, 1980).
-There are 34 residential properties are within 50m of the proposed AWPR Northern Leg and additional 36 within 100m.
-These are therefore most likely to be affected by noise from the construction works. - The main impacts during construction are expected to occur through earthmoving, piling and roadwork operations.
-The effects of nearby construction activity on the existing noise climate of adjacent properties will depend largely on the proximity of plant and nature of works undertaken, and a quantitative assessment of construction noise is therefore not possible at this stage. - Piling works will be required for the construction of piers for the new bridge over the River Don and potentially during embankment works.
+- 33.6.6 The main impacts during construction are expected to occur through earthmoving, piling and roadwork operations.
+The effects of nearby construction activity on the existing noise climate of adjacent properties would depend largely on the proximity of plant and nature of works undertaken and a quantitative assessment of construction noise is therefore not possible at this stage. - 33.6.7 Piling works would be required for the construction of piers for the new bridge of the River Dee and potentially during embankment works.
 The method of piling proposed would involve using diesel-powered hammers to drive the piles.
 Noise levels can therefore be predicted for this particular operation, although such predictions are liable to change should the method for piling works be amended by the Contractor.

-Therefore, predicted levels are not provided in this chapter. - 18.6.9 If rock is encountered during works, a bulldozer may be required for excavating the rock or blasting may be necessary in order to excavate.
+33.6.8 If rock is encountered during works, a bulldozer may be required for excavating the rock or blasting may be necessary in order to excavate.
 Blasting is typically used for the removal of large quantities of rock or for harder rock which cannot be excavated by mechanical means.
 Blasting would involve drilling holes to the required depth in the rock, placing charges and detonators and would result in increased noise levels.
 It should also be noted that alternatives to mechanical excavation or blasting do exist and may be employed by the contractor.